ashritha05/master/README.md

 # helloworld
-i am here to show i can merge two branches in a project. master change 01 master change 02
+i am here to show i can merge two branches in a project. other change 01 other change 02